ArdaAras/i94-ssot-data-warehouse/README.md

 ![Redshift](https://img.shields.io/badge/AWS-Redshift-red)
 ![S3](https://img.shields.io/badge/AWS-S3-blue)

+- Apache Spark           : Apache spark is chosen since it is the state-of-art computing engine.
+- Amazon Redshift and S3 : Due to working together too well and easy usage, S3 is chosen as a data lake technology while Redshift is as a warehouse.

 ## Data Model

 ![star_schema](star_schema.png)

 ## Files
-    1. Capstone Project Template.ipynb : This file is used to explore and clean data as well as create the pipeline.
+    1. Capstone Project Template.ipynb : This file is used to explore, experiment and clean data as well as create the pipeline.
     2. I94_SAS_Labels_Descriptions.SAS : Contains column descriptions of immigration files.
     3. SAS Data files                  : Provided within Udacity workspace.
 Month by month I94 immigration log files.
     4. dl.cfg                          : Contains access, secret access keys and redshift database configuration information.